nuxeo/nuxeo-box-angular-sample/README.md

 This sample application provides 1 way to browse two repositories:
 * Nuxeo
 * Box.net

-OAuth 2.0 is used to authenticate on each repository and same Box.net REST API is used to browse them (only base url is different).
+OAuth 2.0 is used for authentication on each repository and same Box.net REST API is used to browse them (only base url is different).

 How to play
 ----------------